RCPisAwesome/FiveMRCPAxonCamera/README.md

 # Patreon:
 [![patreon](https://c5.patreon.com/external/favicon/favicon.ico)](https://www.patreon.com/RCPisAwesome)     For early access to scripts and videos and other rewards, support me on my Patreon page!
 # Features:
+- Doing "/rcpaxon" in the Fivem chat toggles everything to be shown or hidden
+- Doing "/rcpaxonbackground" in the Fivem chat toggles a box behind the text and logo
+- Doing "/rcpaxonallowthirdperson" in the Fivem chat toggles if the UI shows in all views or first person only
-- Do /rcpaxonvolume in the Fivem chat to change the loudness of the beeps
+- Doing "/rcpaxonvolume" in the Fivem chat changes the loudness of the beeps, minimum is 0.01 and maximum is 1.0
+- Doing "/rcpaxontimeoffset" in the Fivem chat changes the offset in military hours compared to UTC time without daylight savings.
+Minimum is -12 and maximum is +12.
+Doing "/rcpaxontimeoffset utc" resets it back to UTC
 - Beep and overlay appear when in first person
 # Installation:
 1. Make a folder called rcpaxoncamera in your resources folder of your server (it has to be lower case)